leocosta1/instagram-clone/README.md

 > Responsive Instagram UI Clone

 This project is a clone of the [Instagram](https://instagram.com).
-I made it to study and improve my skills with HTML and CSS basically.
+I made it to study and improve my skills with HTML and CSS, and learn new concepts, like layouts, responsivity, themes and localStorage.
 Any feedback is very welcome!
 I'm a begginer in web development, so leave your opinions and suggestions, or any advice to improve and fix something i made wrong.

 - **[Live Version](https://leocosta1.github.io/instagram-clone/)**